polyaxon/charts/kubeflow/README.md

 ### Setup Helm

-To install the TFJob operator make sure you have helm installed, please see this [guide](/docs/guides/setup-helm/).
+To install the TFJob operator make sure you have [Helm](https://helm.sh/docs/intro/install/) installed.

 ### Namespace